l-aldarondo/World_Weather_Analysis/README.md

 <br/>

-Utilizing the hotel_DataFrame and google maps API, we generate a heatmap with hotel pop-up markers information cards about the location and wetaher conditions.
+Utilizing the hotel_DataFrame and google maps API, we generate a heatmap with hotel pop-up markers information cards about the location and weather conditions.
 (Figure 1.3)

 ![weather_vacation_map](./Vacation_Search/WeatherPy_vacation_map.png)

-<sub>Figure 1.3 WheatherPy vacation map (heatmap with hotels pop-up markers).
+<sub>Figure 1.3 WeatherPy vacation map (heatmap with hotels pop-up markers).

 <br/>

-In order to provide our client (PlanMyTrip) with a better tool for their customers, we created a tool that based on the users input generated a vacation itinerary (Figure 1.4)
+In order to provide our client (PlanMyTrip) with a better tool for their customers, we created a tool that generated a vacation itinerary based on the users input.
+(Figure 1.4)

 ![vacation itinerary](./weather_data/Images/itinerary_df.png)